sori424/runLLM/README.md

 # runLLM
-Repository for running a Large Language Model (e.g., OPT 176B, Bloom 175B) with using RunAI (EPFL cluster).
+Repository for running a Large Language Model (e.g., OPT, Bloom) with using RunAI (EPFL cluster).

 ## Basic setup for RunAI